iMMUNE DYSREGULATION IN LYME DISEASE

 A hallmark of immune dysregulation is variability.
 Symptoms often worsen during stress, poor sleep, infection, or exertion.

-This fluctuation reflects changing immune and nervous system signaling—not disease progression.
+This reflects changing signaling—not disease progression.

 Immune dysregulation and pain amplification